TTTT101/Travelling-Salesman-Problem--TSP-with-Manhattan-and-Chebyshev/README.md

 The end results sugest the routes when applying Manhattan or Chebyshev metrices and how we can improve them.

 ## Data Description
 The data table shows nodes coordinates in which 0 represent a depot and the rest are customers' locations.
 Find the tour that starts at depot then visits all the customers and return back to depot.
-We are going to use two Heuristics approaches, which are Nearest Neighbor and Cheapest Insertion to find the optima solutions.
+We are going to use three Heuristics approaches, which are Nearest Neighbor, Cheapest Insertion and then Improvement Heuristic:

 (1) Assumming that the cost to travel between any pair of nodes is conducted by the Manhattan metric.